ndikumanaisaie/covid19-tracker/README.md

 ## Acknowledgments

-- Hat tip to react team
+- Hat tip to Nelson Sakwa on Behance for his amazing design.
-- Microverse staff
+- Microverse
 - Myfamily

 ## 📝 License